i365dev/LetterDrop/README.md

 Currently LetterDrop uses [AWS SES](https://aws.amazon.com/ses/) to send emails.
 You need to create an AWS account and configure SES to send emails.
 After that, you need to create a Cloudflare Worker as a notification service.
 The code is very simple, you can use the ChatGPT to generate the code.

+## What is the next step?

+The next step is to add more features to LetterDrop.

+- [ ] Support the mulit-tenant feature.
+- [ ] Add the landing page.

 ## How to contribute?

 All codes are written by GPT-4o, and the prompts are stored in this [CDDR](docs/CDDR//app.md) file.